 - Rinse the wood sorrel leaves thoroughly and trim away any stems that may still be attached.

-- Once ready, add lemon juice and zest, and water into the cooled syrup.
+Once ready, add lemon juice, zest, and water into the cooled syrup.

-- Once the granita reaches the optimal consistency (semi-frozen, icy, with minimal to no liquid), top with fresh wood sorrel leaves and serve.
+Once the granita reaches the optimal texture (semi-frozen, icy, with minimal to no liquid), top it with fresh wood sorrel leaves and serve in a martini glass with a spoon!

 Serving Suggestions